Templarian/MaterialDesign-Site/src/content/api/get-user.md

 ```
 GET api/user
 GET api/package/:packageId/user
+GET api/package/:packageId/user/core
 ```

 tabs
 tab Description

 Retrieve all users.
-An alternative is to get users for only a single package.
+An alternative is to get users for only a single package or just the core users assigned to maintain that package.

 /tab
 tab Response